SirMaiquis/Balatro-Stickers-Always-Shown/README.md

 ## Features

 - **Always Visible Stickers:** Stickers on the Jokers are always displayed, enhancing gameplay visibility and strategy.
+- **Eternal's stickers moved to the left:** Eternal's stickers were moved to the left due to not conflict with completions stickers.
 - **Aid for Completionist++ Achievement:** Makes it easier for players to track necessary stickers, facilitating achievement completion.

 ## Installation